Glen Van Brummelen

-Glen Van Brummelen, mathematics tutor, is a historian of mathematics, especially trigonometry and astronomy in ancient Greece and medieval Islam.
-He was president of the Canadian Society for History and Philosophy of Mathematics (2000-2002; 2012-14), and governor-at-large for Canadian members of the Mathematical Association of America (2013-16).
-In addition to authoring 30 scholarly and 15 encyclopedia articles, he is co-editor of Mathematics and the Historian’s Craft (Springer); author of the first history of trigonometry in over a century with Princeton University Press called The Mathematics of the Heavens and the Earth: The Early History of Trigonometry; and recently published Heavenly Mathematics: The Forgotten Art of Spherical Trigonometry, also with Princeton.
-In 2016, Glen won the Haimo award, the top teaching award for undergraduate mathematics in North America.
+He is the past president of the Canadian Society for History and Philosophy of Mathematics, and former governor-at-large for Canadian members of the Mathematical Association of America.
+In addition to authoring 30 scholarly and 15 encyclopedia articles, Glen is co-editor of Mathematics and the Historian’s Craft; authored the first history of trigonometry in over a century with Princeton University Press, The Mathematics of the Heavens and the Earth: The Early History of Trigonometry; and recently published Heavenly Mathematics: The Forgotten Art of Spherical Trigonometry, also with Princeton.

-As if this wasn’t enough, he keeps busy with his three very active kids of his own: Ariel (current Quest student), Matthew (16) and Andrew (13), all of whom will be mathematicians someday, and wife Heide (age unspecified).
-He is an avid soccer player, and played goal on the college team at his two previous colleges.
+An avid soccer player, Glen played goal on the college team at his two previous colleges.
 He is undefeated at chess in the past 20 years, with a record of 2-0.
-Glen notes that “the key is to choose one’s opponents carefully.
+He notes that “the key is to choose one’s opponents carefully.”